alphaArgon/Minesweeper/README.md

 where `0` is for a classic style and `1` for a flatter style.

 *Note*: `FieldStyle -int 1` may not work well on macOS High Sierra and below.

+## License
+All files in this repository are under the MIT license and you are supposed to include a copy of the license in your own distribution.